Blender Hollandaise Sauce

 I hope everyone had a good weekend.
 I was able to finally get some rest and relaxation.
 And I watched a lot of TV, including the World Cup Finals.
 And by watch, I mean I recorded it and kept checking the scores because I was afraid if I watched it live, USA might lose.
 Yes I know that’s completely crazy, but I feel like I’ve been bad luck to whatever team I’m cheering for in sports.
 Last week I went to a Padres game and they lost, after being on a winning streak.
 And then I thought about it, and Mr. K and I have been to about a dozen games since living in San Diego, and we’ve never actually been to a game they actually won.
 And during the NBA finals, I only let myself watch one game live and I was rooting for the Warriors and they lost that game.
 Then I stopped watching live and they won the series.
 Coincidence?
 Hmm…

 Anyhow, back to this sauce.
 This sauce is lovely.
 Creamy, smooth, slightly tangy.
-We drizzled it over eggs and more.
+We drizzled it over eggs and we love it on our homemade Creamy Cheese Grits.
 We’ll definitely be enjoying more leisurely brunches with this recipe.

 - 3 large egg yolks

 - 1/2 tsp salt

 In your blender, combine egg yolks, lemon juice, salt, pepper, and mustard.
 Blend on high speed to combine, about 20 seconds.